janachamma/DreamDecoder/README.md

 # DreamDecoder
-Dream Decoder is an AI-powered mobile app that analyzes and interprets your dreams, providing personalized insights based on dream symbols and patterns.
+Dream Decoder is an AI-powered mobile application designed to provide insights and interpretations of your dreams.
+By leveraging advanced machine learning algorithms, Dream Decoder analyzes the content of your dreams and offers personalized interpretations based on various dream symbols and patterns.
+Whether you want to understand recurring themes, decipher specific dream symbols, or simply explore the meaning behind your nightly visions, Dream Decoder is your go-to tool for unlocking the mysteries of your subconscious mind.